Inuyama Castle 犬山城

 Until 2004, it was the only castle in Japan that was privately owned.
-It was given back to the original owners in 1895 on the condition that they repair the damage from an earthquake that had struck a few years earlier and maintain it from then on.
+It was given back to the original owners in 1895 on the condition that they repair the damage from an earthquake that had struck in 1891 and maintain it from then on.

 To get to Nagoya by Tokaido Shinkansen: Nagoya is 52 minutes from Osaka, and 1 hour and 40 minutes from Tokyo Station .
 You can also use long-distance bus services between Inuyama Station and Tokyo (Shinjuku), Kyoto, Osaka, Nagoya (every 30 minutes), Gujo Hachiman (1 hour), and Kobe.